Click here to see the numbers and origins of refugees hosted by the United Kingdom.

 To be legally recognised as a refugee (this is called Refugee Status Determination), a person must satisfy the definition provided in the 1951 Refugee Convention .

-Decisions on asylum claims made in the UK are made by the UK Border Agency , which is an agency of the Home Office (a UK Government Department).
+Decisions on asylum claims made in the UK are made by UK Visas and Immigration, which is an agency of the Home Office (a UK Government Department).

 An applicant wanting to claim asylum in the UK must register and have a screening at an asylum intake unit.
 Contact details for the asylum intake unit.